solo-io/supergloo/docs/content/setup/_index.md

 #### Register the management cluster

-You can automatically register the cluster on which you deploy Service Mesh Hub (for example, if you have a mesh running there as well) with the `--register` CLI flag when you're first installing with `meshctl`:
+You can automatically register the cluster on which you deploy Gloo Mesh (for example, if you have a mesh running there as well) with the `--register` CLI flag when you're first installing with `meshctl`:

 ```shell
 meshctl install --register --context mgmt-cluster-context